Irene Zisblatt

 Irene Zisblatt (née Zegelstein; born 28 December 1929) is a Carpathian Mountains-born American Holocaust survivor.
 She was an inmate in the Auschwitz-Birkenau concentration camp.
 She appeared in the 1998 documentary The Last Days and published her autobiography The Fifth Diamond in 2008.

+A 2021 article in The Times of Israel, citing independent historian Joachim Neander, stated that there were "serious doubts about the veracity" of Zisblatt's account of her time in the concentration camps, and that many elements of her story were "implausible" and "stretch credulity", including her testimony of escaping the camp by being thrown over a ten foot wall into a passing train by a sonderkommando.

 Biography

-Irene Zegelstein was born on 28 December 1929, in the resort town of Polyana, in what is now Zakarpattia Oblast in Ukraine, in a house with no electricity.
-Her father was a co-owner of a spa, and her mother was a housewife.
+Irene Zegelstein was born on 28 December 1929, in the resort town of Polyana, in what is now Zakarpattia Oblast in Ukraine, in a house without electricity.
+Her father co-owned a spa, and her mother was a housewife.
 Around 1939, at the age of nine, she was expelled from school, since Jewish people were forbidden to leave their houses after six in the evening or before eight in the morning.

 On the second night of Passover, 8 April 1944, she and her family were sent to the ghetto of Munkács, which, according to Zisblatt, consisted of a former brick factory surrounded by a fence.
-All houses were already full, so her family built a small tent from the tablecloths they had in their suitcases, and that's where they slept.
+All houses were already full, so her family built a small tent from the tablecloths they had in their suitcases, where they slept.

-Some time later, she and her family were deceived into believing that they were being transferred to work in the vineyards in Tokaj, Hungary.
+Some time later, she and her family were deceived into believing they were being transferred to work in the vineyards in Tokaj, Hungary.
 Instead, they were sent on a train to the Auschwitz concentration camp.
-She was immediately separated from her family and she was the only one of her 40 family members to survive the gas chambers.
+She was immediately separated from her family, and she was the only one of her 40 family members to survive the gas chambers.
 Everyone older than 45 or younger than 15 was sent immediately to the gas chambers.
 Her entire family was gassed up in Gas Chamber No. 2, including her parents.
 Before leaving, her mother gave her four diamonds to purchase bread.
-However, not wanting to accept the soldiers' request to put valuables inside bags, Zisblatt swallowed the diamonds, which her mother had sewn into her dress.
+However, not wanting to accept the soldiers' request to put valuables inside bags, Zisblatt swallowed the diamonds her mother had sewn into her dress.
 She later stated that she then recovered the diamonds from her feces.
 After cleaning the diamonds, she repeated the process on many occasions when she was selected for testing by Josef Mengele.